 "The unit is proving very successful in calming traffic through the village.
 The flashing signal clearly and effectively reminds drivers of the prevailing speed limit, and the data gathering function is useful in determining which sites within the village benefit most from its deployment."

+(Information courtesy of Stockwell Signs)

+Case study two: Community speed watch

-Information courtesy of Stockwell Signs Case Study 2: Community Speed Watch Community Speed Watch programs are run by trained volunteers to help reduce excessive speeding problems in their community.
+Community Speed Watch programs are run by trained volunteers to help reduce excessive speeding problems in their community.
 The scheme aims to raise awareness of the dangers of speeding and help control the problem locally.
-Some schemes, like those in Leicestershire, work using a combination of poster campaigns and a pledge system linked to direct action using hand held laser speed meters and Vehicle Activated Signs.
 Resources available and management arrangements will vary by area, so make sure to look on your local road safety partnership website to see if schemes are supported in your area.

-One such example is Alton Speed Watch (as can be seen above) where residents who shared a concern about the increasing traffic on the town's roads and the problem of speeding motorists got together to form a group.
+One such example is Alton Speed Watch where residents who shared a concern about the increasing traffic on the town's roads and the problem of speeding motorists got together to form a group.
 Drawn from various parts of the town, members were motivated by the desire to reduce vehicle speeds in the community.
 Volunteers use equipment that can monitor the speed of passing traffic and then record the details, later adding them to a database.
 Checks are then undertaken by the police and letters are sent to the registered keepers of offending vehicles, advising them of their speed and reminding them why it is a community concern.
 If a problem persists, resources allowing enforcement can be undertaken, in this case by the neighbourhood policing teams who will pay a home visit to the offending motorist.

 RoSPA would like to thank Westcotec Ltd. for supplying some of the photographs used in this guide.